lidickson1/Alchemy2/resources/docs.md

 This variation is used to change the element's texture when a specified combination occurs.
 In this example, the `horizon_sea` texture is used when `sky` and `sea` are combined.

-`textures` is an array of objects, with each object specifying the combinations needed and the corresponding texture.
+`textures` is an array of objects, with each object specifying the combinations needed and the corresponding texture or animation.

 `combos` is an array of combination objects which are covered in more detail [here](#combinations).